-- 3.2.11 The municipalities will consider the effects of visual intrusion, dust, noise, traffic, and air and water pollution when evaluating applications for extractive activities, where they maintain jurisdiction. - 3.2.12 Either municipality may require an agreement regarding the construction, repair, and maintenance of any municipal roads which may be impacted by resource development, when the development requires access to come from the other municipality's road. - 3.2.13 If either the MD of Pincher Creek or Municipality of Crowsnest Pass are in receipt of a notice or application for a new or expanded public or privately owned gravel pit, they will forward a copy of the notice to the other municipality. - 3.2.14 The municipalities may consider the location of renewable energy developments where compatible with existing land uses and each municipality's planning documents.
+- 3.2.9 The municipalities will consider the effects of visual intrusion, dust, noise, traffic, and air and water pollution when evaluating applications for extractive activities, where they maintain jurisdiction. - 3.2.10 Either municipality may require an agreement regarding the construction, repair, and maintenance of any municipal roads which may be impacted by resource development when the development requires access to come from the other municipality's road. - 3.2.11 The municipalities may consider the location of renewable energy developments and other industrial development where compatible with existing land uses and each municipality's planning documents. - 3.2.12 Future resource extraction and energy development operations could impact both municipalities.
+The Municipality of Crowsnest Pass and the MD of Ranchland acknowledge that their municipal land use policies differ regarding development and agree that municipal autonomy on land use matters within this area will continue.
+Both municipalities shall share information and communicate as any resource extraction and energy development project moves through the regulatory, development, operation and decommissioning processes.